 The ACFT was designed to create a gender-blind test that more accurately predicts male and female soldiers’ combat readiness while reducing injuries.
 The classic fitness test, the Army Physical Fitness Test (APFT), uses timed sit-ups, push-ups, and a two-mile run with different baselines based on gender.
 The APFT had not had a significant overhaul since being implemented in 1980 and was viewed as an insufficient predictor of field abilities.

 The ACFT measures soldiers in six events – deadlift, leg tuck, sprint-drag-carry, two-mile run, standing power throw, and hand-release push-ups – with baselines established at three levels based on the physical demands of different job types.
-Taken together, the drills predict whether a soldier can meet the fitness level necessary to safely perform tasks in a combat environment.
-The ACFT is still being phased in.
+Taken together, the drills predict whether a soldier has the strength requirements needed to perform duties in a combat environment.
 All active soldiers will be required to take the ACFT twice annually, while Reserve and Guard soldiers will be required to take it once a year.
-Learn more about the ACFT here.
+Learn more about the ACFT and timeline for implementation here.

 What is ITI's role?